kloddant/db/README.md

 		WHERE thing = ?
 AND money = ?
 AND index = ?;
 	", array($dodad, $cost, $index), 'sdi');

 The third parameter in this example is the types string.  s indicates a string, d indicates a double, i indicates an integer, and b would indicate a blob.
-If this parameter is omitted, all variables that are used in the sql statements will be treated as strings.
+If this parameter is omitted, the execute method will decide what type they are.

 To get the last inserted id, just call